Oven-Roasted Asparagus Recipe

 Choosing the best asparagus

+As one of the most (if not the very most) expensive vegetables, it is essential to know what to look for when shopping for asparagus.
+The main things to look for are firmness, smell, thickness, and color.
 Asparagus should be straight and firm, able to stand up on its own.
 Do not buy anything that falls limp or wilted.
 The tips of the asparagus should be closed, compact, and not soft or spread out.
-Test it by bending it a little bit.
+Test it by bending it slightly.
 If it breaks easily, that means it is fresh.
-If it bends all the way over, it is old and weak.
+If it bends over, it is old and weak.

 Also, it will start to smell bad when it is past its prime.
 The thickness is also important.
-Thicker spears are not as young as the thinner ones but if they are too thin, they will cook too fast.
+Thicker spears are not as young as the thinner ones, but if they are too thin, they will cook too fast.
 Try to find them about the size of a pencil.
-Get them about the same size and shape, so they cook uniformly too.
+Get them about the same size and shape so they cook uniformly.
 Color is another important feature.
 They should be rich green, with the bottom fading to white.
 Avoid dull green stalks because they are not as fresh.

 Recipe variations and add-ins: